 Welcome to a lengthy post in which I outline a saga of struggle and success.
-I was seriously intimidated to attempt this, because if I screwed up enough, the only solution would be to replace a $400 appliance.
+I was seriously intimidated to attempt this, because if I screwed up enough, the only solution would be to replace my KitchenAid Artisan Stand Mixer.
+And, it’s not exactly cheap.
 Spoiler alert: I did screw up, but thankfully not enough that a little troubleshooting couldn’t fix it.
 Credit for my ultimate success goes to my father, who taught me how to look at things methodically; to go slow and figure out how things work or why things aren’t working.

 So, let’s get into the grease.
 Because there was a lot of it, both literal and figurative.